spm/spm-docs/docs/python/installation.md

     runtime that was compiled with a the most recent version of MATLAB that is compatible with the current version of Python.

-    As of May 2025, this is how version selection works:
+    As of June 2025, this is how version selection works:

     - Python 3.6: MATLAB R2020b
     - Python 3.7: MATLAB R2021b
     - Python 3.8: MATLAB R2023a
-    - PYthon 3.9-3.12: MATLAB R2024b
+    - Python 3.9-3.12: MATLAB R2025a

 !!! tip
     Instead, it is possible to install a version of SPM-Python compiled